Signal Integrity and Why is it Important?

 The shape of a trace – at RF, sharp bends in PCB traces can impact SI.

-If possible, ensure sufficient space between tracks, not only for signal integrity reasons but also for manufacturability.
+If possible, ensure sufficient space between tracks, not only for SI reasons but also for manufacturability.

 How to manage noise sources for improved signal integrity